webbertakken/PracticalNotes/Setup/DevTools/Ide/PhpStorm.md

 # Setup PhpStorm

 ## Configuration
-Setup your PhpStorm configuration or install [my configuration](https://github.com/webbertakken/PHPStormSettings) which is already setup for use with PHP (PSR-1, 2, Symfony), Javascript (ES6, JSX, React, Stage-0) and an array of languages surrounding these.
+Setup your PhpStorm configuration or install [Webber's configuration 🗗](https://github.com/webbertakken/PHPStormSettings) which is already setup for use with PHP (PSR-1, 2, Symfony), Javascript (ES6, JSX, React, Stage-0) and an array of languages surrounding these.